italia/developers.italia.it/_projects/en/18app.md

 payoff: The platform where to spend the culture and education's bonus
 description: >
-  If you are a business owner and you want to integrate with the platform here you can find all the detailed informations about how to integrate efficently with the platform
+  If you are a business owner and you want to integrate with the platform here you can find all the detailed information about how to integrate efficently with the platform
 lang: en
 order: 3
 highlight: false